How to Apply

 - Non-refundable Application Fee

 - Statement of Purpose

 - Resume / C.V.

 - TOEFL/IELTS (please see below)

-The MCAT test is not required, but applicants may submit test results as part of their application materials.
+The MCAT test is not required, but applicants may submit test results in place of the GRE, as part of their application materials.

 Official hard copy transcripts should be mailed to the following address:

 GRE - GRADUATE RECORD EXAM

 Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
 There is no required minimum score on the GRE.
 Georgetown University's reporting code is 5244.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without GRE scores.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS